Opinion | Trump’s con extends beyond his tax returns

 When a leader has poor character, the effects are not easily compartmentalized.
 Someone willing to use the American presidency to secure his financial interests would not balk at asking a foreign leader to secure his political interests (as we’ve seen).
 Both involve contempt for U.S. institutions and a bottomless selfishness.
 Which is the real Trump brand.

 Many Americans feel helpless about our viciously polarized politics and may be discontented with their presidential options.
-But this much is clear.
-Reelecting Trump would further normalize corruption and deception at the highest levels of our government.
+But this much is clear: Reelecting Trump would further normalize corruption and deception at the highest levels of our government.
 It would reward the breaking of norms and the trashing of institutions.

 A vote for Joe Biden would not.